samiralam/rules-compendium/docs/phb/7-spells/index.md

 **Instantaneous.** An instantaneous duration means the spell’s magic appears only for a moment and then disappears.

 **Time Span.** A duration that provides a time span specifies how long the spell lasts in rounds, minutes, hours, or the like.
-For example, a Duration entry might say “1 minute,” meaning the spell ends after 1 minute has passed.
+For example, a Duration entry might say "1 minute," meaning the spell ends after 1 minute has passed.
 While a time-span spell that you cast is ongoing, you can dismiss it (no action required) if you don’t have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition.

 ### Effects